Danny Trejo

+Danny Trejo (/ˈtreɪhoʊ/, [ˈtɾexo]; born May 16, 1944) is an American actor.
+In his body of work he appears as a character actor.
+Films in which he has appeared have grossed over $3.7 billion worldwide.

+A native of Los Angeles, Trejo's film career began in 1985, when he landed a role in Runaway Train (1985).
+The first film in which he was given a credited role was as Art Sanella in Death Wish 4: The Crackdown (1987).
+He went on to star in a multitude of other films, many of which were small parts as inmates, gangsters, or other criminals, appearing in Desperado, Heat (both 1995), From Dusk till Dawn (1996), Con Air (1997), The Replacement Killers (1998), Reindeer Games (2000), and Once Upon a Time in Mexico (2003), among others.

+From 2001 to 2003, Trejo appeared in the Robert Rodriguez-directed Spy Kids franchise as Isador "Machete" Cortez.
+Subsequently, in 2010, Trejo reprised his role as Machete in the spin-off exploitation action film Machete as the protagonist.
+With the success of Machete (2010), Trejo once again reprised his role in a direct sequel, Machete Kills (2013).

+His voice acting work includes Storks (2016) and Minions: The Rise of Gru (2022), as well as the characters Umberto Robina for the video games Grand Theft Auto: Vice City and Grand Theft Auto: Vice City Stories, himself in Def Jam: Fight for NY (2004), Raul in Fallout: New Vegas, Trainer Duke in The Fight: Lights Out, himself in Call of Duty: Black Ops and Call of The Dead and Call of Duty Black Ops 4: Blackout and also himself in Far Cry 6: Danny and Dani vs. Everybody, and SCUM, among others.

 Early life

 Childhood

-Trejo was born on May 16, 1944, on Temple Street in the Echo Park neighborhood of Los Angeles, California, to Mexican-American parents.
+Danny Trejo was born on May 16, 1944, in Maywood, California.
+He was raised on Temple Street in the Echo Park neighborhood of Los Angeles, California, the son of Mexican-American parents.
 He is the son of Delores Rivera King and Dionisio "Dan" Trejo (1922–1981), a construction worker.
 Trejo was the result of an extramarital affair; Delores's husband was away fighting in World War II.
 His parents met at a dance hall in Highland Park, Los Angeles in 1943.
 He had a maternal half-sister, Dyhan, but saw neither her nor Delores from 1949 until 1965; his father banned his mother from seeing him after Trejo sprained his arm in her care.

 Trejo was often abused by his father.
 Shortly after his birth, Trejo and his family briefly lived in San Antonio, Texas; they fled Los Angeles because Dionisio was wanted by police for stabbing another man.
 After a year, they returned to Los Angeles and Trejo's father turned himself in.
 By 1949, Trejo shared a room with his cousins at their grandmother's house.
 His stepmother was Alice Mendias, "his only source of comfort" when he lived with his father.